seanhagen/seanhagen.ca/content/post/2017-03-21-inquisition-syndrome.markdown

 exactly what kind of game it was -- but that world premiere video had completely sold me.
 It was a beautiful world that I wanted to play in.

-{{< figure src="/images/horizon-zero-dawn.jpeg" title="title:"Seriously, this game is goddamn beautiful." alt:"Horizon: Zero Dawn art"" >}}
+< figure src="/images/horizon-zero-dawn.jpeg" title:"Seriously, this game is goddamn beautiful." alt:"Horizon: Zero Dawn art" >

 Once I got the game, I was quickly hooked.
 Again, here was a video game world full of adventure and mystery -- and I wanted to explore.
 The starting area of